ppriyank/Prince-Set-UP/README.md

 ## Install  libraries (Use pip not conda!!)
-Conda has some sort of bug.
+Conda has some sorts of bug.
 It installs cuda and cudnn as well, which is already installed on prince and in contradictions to the requirements of tensorflow.
 ```
 pip install h5py nltk pyhocon scipy sklearn
 pip install tensorflow-gpu==1.7.0